-I should ask, “Will my kids ever need to drive?”
+Then I thought, “Maybe I should ask, ‘Will my kids ever need to drive?'”

-Technology has been advancing at such a rapid pace that in 10 years instead of getting a driver’s license or having a casual conversation with the Uber or Lyft driver, my boys will probably call an automated car through an AI device installed in everyone’s house.
+I know several people who never learned to drive and will never need to.
+In certain cities, such as New York with its extensive mass transportation system, it’s not a big deal.
+In other cities, such as my Los Angeles, it is absolutely necessary (as the song goes, nobody walks in L.A.).
+But technology has been advancing at such a rapid pace that in 10 years instead of getting a driver’s license or having a casual conversation with the Uber or Lyft driver, my boys will probably call an automated car through an AI device installed in everyone’s house.
+If they ever own a car, it will probably be self-driving.

-I replied, “No way, that was like forty years ago!”
+I replied, “No way, that was like 40 years ago!”

 “Any pictures from any of your birthdays?” he asked.